 In addition to being so fully featured, HedgeCam2 goes so far as to make it easier than ever to snap a picture.
 There's a widget that can be placed on your home screen, so you can just point your camera at the subject and take the picture.

 HedgeCam 2 gives you plenty of manual video controls, right down to advanced features like adjustable frame rates and bitrates.
 The interface isn't quite as refined as some of the other options listed, but the long list of features is well worth the slightly clumsy UI.

 When you think of Adobe Lightroom, you probably think about the myriad of photo editing tools that are at your disposal with various filters and professional-level tweaks.
-However, the Lightroom app also has a built-in camera so you can snap a photo and edit it right away without needing to import it after taking it with another camera app.
+However, Lightroom app also has a built-in camera so you can snap a photo and edit it right away, without needing to import it after taking it with another camera app.